A square meal

 The word square has many meanings, including 'proper, honest, straightforward', and that's the meaning in 'square meal'.
-This isn't a rectilinear meal on right-angled crockery, but a good and satisfying meal.
+This isn't a rectilinear meal on right-angled crockery, but a hearty and satisfying meal.

 The phrase is of US origin.
-All the early citations are from America, including this, the earliest print reference I have found - an advertisement for the Hope and Neptune restaurant, in the California newspaper The Mountain Democrat, November 1856:
+All the early citations are from America, including this, the earliest print reference I have found - an advertisement in the Wisconsin newspaper The Republican Journal, December 1804:

-William Brohaugh, in the usually reliable 'English Through the Ages', dates the saying as having entered the language in 1840, although no supporting evidence is provided.
-There certainly was a spate of coinages of 'food words' in the USA around that date.
+There was a spate of coinages of 'food words' in the USA around that date.
 The terms below all originated in the 1830s and 40s:

 Chilli con carne